 I’ve added a user hint for the CMO and the SMA to offer typical settings.
 And I’ve also added a one click ability to turn on / turn off the fib lines by choosing yes or no in the “Plot Fib Lines Box.”

-This study also has built in crossover alerts, which can be turned off by choosing ‘no’, which is find is better than opening the lower alerts settings and clicking each alert.
+This study also has built in crossover alerts, which can be turned off by choosing ‘no’, which is find is better than opening the lower alerts settings and clicking each alert (check out our different types of stocks page).

 In the above picture you see that there’s an Alert Message that’ll trigger when the CMO crosses above / below the SMA.
 You also see the section called Globals.